photo-4-1e0851cb2c0659f87b5bbfa9edf43244.jpg

 The sources of these particles can be natural (pollen, forest fires, sandstorms) and artificial (car exhaust, industrial activities, fuel combustion, construction dust).

 The higher the filter efficiency, the better it protects against harmful pollutants.
-In cities, it is recommended to use ePM1 class filters, while in more remote areas ePM10 may be sufficient.
+In urban environments, it is recommended to use ePM1 class filters to capture sub-micron particles, while in more remote areas ePM10 may be sufficient.

 • Conventional filters - designed to trap solid particles.